benbalter/benbalter.github.com/posts/_posts/2011-11-29-towards-a-more-agile-government.md

 ### A. The Structure of Traditional Government Contracting is Not Amenable to Agile Development Methods {#the-structure-of-traditional-government-contracting-is-not-amenable-to-agile-development-methods}

-For three reasons, government contracts are not written for agile.
-[117][118]  First, as a matter of public policy, government contracting typically requires agencies to prefer competition at the cost of project deliverables.
-[118][119] Second, government programs generally involve significant lead times – forcing funding to be mapped out well in advance – rendering a "develop as you go" method counterintuitive.
-[119][120] Finally, most contract vehicles call for stable requirements, a method inherently incompatible with an adaptive model.
-[120][121]
+For three reasons, government contracts are not written for agile.[^117]  First, as a matter of public policy, government contracting typically requires agencies to prefer competition at the cost of project deliverables.[^118] Second, government programs generally involve significant lead times – forcing funding to be mapped out well in advance – rendering a "develop as you go" method counterintuitive.[^119] Finally, most contract vehicles call for stable requirements, a method inherently incompatible with an adaptive model.[^120]

 ### B. Government Procurement Embodies a Culture Averse to Agile Methodologies {#government-procurement-embodies-a-culture-averse-to-agile-methodologies}

-Government procurement embraces an entrenched culture of rigid parameters, documentation, and meticulously defined processes.
-[121][122]  This manifests itself in several forms.
-For one, government budgeting focuses on projects that fall within a single budget year, are controlled by a single budget program, and promise an easily predicted, low-risk return.
-[122][123]  Additionally, at the most basic level, it is not agencies who procure IT but rather individuals on behalf of those agencies.
+Government procurement embraces an entrenched culture of rigid parameters, documentation, and meticulously defined processes.[^121]  This manifests itself in several forms.
+For one, government budgeting focuses on projects that fall within a single budget year, are controlled by a single budget program, and promise an easily predicted, low-risk return.[^122]  Additionally, at the most basic level, it is not agencies who procure IT but rather individuals on behalf of those agencies.
 As in any sector, these individuals' incentives may not align with their employer's goals.
-A CO who chooses an innovative but ultimately flawed contracting vehicle may face termination or reprimand, and without specific financial incentives, may gain nothing if the innovation proves beneficial.
-[123][124]  Thus even if federal acquisition regulations on paper allow for agile development, in practice, COs have an incentive to avoid the near-term risk presented by innovation.
-[124][125]  Third, new ideas must compete against proven ones and "urgent needs [...] take precedence over [future] possibilities."
-[125][126]  High-value but high-risk ideas like agile require support from upper management to take hold, and this support by-and-large does not exist.
-[126][127]  Finally, across the board both COs and in-house IT departments are either unfamiliar with or unaccustomed to agile methods.
-[127][128]  Before agile's adoption, significant cultural reform and education must take place on both an organizational and an individual level.
+A CO who chooses an innovative but ultimately flawed contracting vehicle may face termination or reprimand, and without specific financial incentives, may gain nothing if the innovation proves beneficial.[^123]  Thus even if federal acquisition regulations on paper allow for agile development, in practice, COs have an incentive to avoid the near-term risk presented by innovation.[^124]  Third, new ideas must compete against proven ones and "urgent needs [...] take precedence over [future] possibilities." [^125]  High-value but high-risk ideas like agile require support from upper management to take hold, and this support by-and-large does not exist.[^126]  Finally, across the board both COs and in-house IT departments are either unfamiliar with or unaccustomed to agile methods.[^127]  Before agile's adoption, significant cultural reform and education must take place on both an organizational and an individual level.

 ### C. Current IT Procurement Methods are Not Amenable to Agile Development {#current-it-procurement-methods-are-not-amenable-to-agile-development}